 What is Reference?

 A reference variable is an alias for another variable.
-In other words, the variable that refers to a program’s other subsist variable is considered as a reference variable.
+In other words, the variable that refers to a program’s other subsisting variable is considered as a reference variable.

-They have a limitation that they cannot be assigned to a null value and they cannot be declared, they are only initialized.
+They have a limitation in that they cannot be assigned to a null value, and they cannot be declared, they are only initialized.
 After creating a reference, the variable can be accessed by the reference name or by its original name.
 References are directly initialized.
 Example,

 int &ref = var;

-Reference variables do not provide reinitialization, these are only once initialized and unique.
+Reference variables do not provide reinitialization, and these are only once initialized and unique.
 References do not point to a variable by storing its address in a separate memory location.
-In simple words, a reference variable is an alternate name of an already existing variable.
+Simply put, a reference variable is an alternate name for an existing variable.
 These are just aliases in the other name of the variable which is to be referenced.

 Main Differences Between Pointer and Reference

-- Pointers support the use of arithmetic operators and act as operands whereas reference variables cannot be made compatible with arithmetic operations.
+- Pointers support using arithmetic operators and acts as operands, whereas reference variables cannot be compatible with arithmetic operations.